THE NECESSARY EQUIPMENT

 1. Cut out the different pieces

-Cut two 10 cm diameter circles out of the leather using the cutting tool of your choice.
-Here, we decided to use a circular cutter (available for sale on our website - reference
+Cut two 10cm diameter circles from the leather using the cutting tool of your choice.
+Here, we decided to use a circular cutter (available on our website - reference ) .

-*If you are using the circular cutter, do a test cut on paper first to check that your diameter is correct.
+*If you are using the circular cutter, do a preliminary test in paper to check that your diameter is correct.

-Then, cut a 9.2 cm circle in the salpa with the circular cutter.
-Salpa is reconstituted leather (crushed leather scraps then bound with natural latex) and allows you to give relief or reinforce your creations.
+Next, cut a 9.2 cm circle in the salpa using the circular cutter.
+Salpa is reconstituted leather (ground leather scraps bound with natural latex) and can be used to add texture or reinforce your creations.

-For the simplified sewing version : the salpa is not mandatory because the "domed" effect is much less pronounced than with the saddle stitch version.
-You can directly pierce the Ø 1 mm sewing holes and glue the 2 pieces of leather together.
+For the simplified stitching version : the salpa is not required because the "domed" effect is much less pronounced than with the saddle stitch version.
+You can directly drill the 1 mm diameter stitching holes and glue the two pieces of leather together.

 2. Glue the salpa and the leather